NedasJan/Birthday-Web-Application/README.md

 # Birthday-Web-App
-A web application, that lets you store birthdays.
+Web application, that lets you store birthdays.

 --------------------------------------------------------------------------------